binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter6.md

 ## 4. SSM Risks that Solution Causes
 Often, the modern thinking is that we can replace flawed people with technology.
 People are resilient and dynamic.
 They can spot a threat they have never seen before and defend against it.
 Computers can only defend against what they have been programmed to defend against.
 Technological defences are brittle.
 It is the role of technology to support humans to make good decisions.

-Employees can get complacent with training, unless they are faced with very real simulations.
+Employees can become complacent with training, unless they are faced with very real simulations.
 Be creative, establish a training baseline for all, and additional training for areas of specialisation and extra trust.

 ### Ignorance